 - Effective promotional plan

 It’s the visual aspect of infographics that first catches people’s attention.
 Or it doesn’t if your infographic is poorly designed.
-To create your outstanding design, you may use graphic design tools such as Canva or Crello.
+To create an outstanding design for your infographic, you may use graphic design tools such as Canva, Visme or Crello.
 These are freemium tools that you’re able to use for free but to unlock more features, you need to pay for a subscription.

 Use it as an opportunity to learn about graphic design.
 If, however, you decide that design is not your strong suit, you may hire a freelance designer who will do the job for you.
 It can pay off in the long term as it gives your infographic a more professional look.